DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 ———.
-‘Place, Identity and Exchange in a Totemic System: Nurturance and the Process of Social Reproduction in Pintupi Society’, in J. Fajans (ed) *Exchanging Products: Producing Exchange*, Sydney: University of Sydney, 1993, pp. 3-57.
+‘Place, Identity and Exchange in a Totemic System: Nurturance and the Process of Social Reproduction in Pintupi Society’, in J. Fajans (ed.) *Exchanging Products: Producing Exchange*, Sydney: University of Sydney, 1993, pp. 3-57.

 ———.
-‘Some Properties of Culture and Persons’, in R. A. Ghosh (ed) *Code: Collaborative Ownership and the Digital Economy*, Cambridge:
+‘Some Properties of Culture and Persons’, in R. A. Ghosh (ed.)
+*Code: Collaborative Ownership and the Digital Economy*, Cambridge:
 London: MIT Press, 2005, pp. 45-60.